Claude Monet: First stay in Paris (1859-1860)

 On 2 March 1861, the 20-year-old Monet was drawn at Le Havre to be conscripted into the army.
-Certainly, his family could have paid the cost of 2,500 francs for a substitute, but while initially Monet claimed in 1900 that they required in return that he renounce his artistic career to take over the family business, by the 1920s he had changed this to him having to become a “selon la norme” (normal artist).
-Monet refused and so enlisted for seven years with the 1st Regiment of Chasseurs d'Afrique Chasseurs d'Afrique on 29 April 1861.
+Certainly, his family could have paid the cost of 2,500 francs for a substitute, but while initially Monet claimed in 1900 that they required in return that he renounce his artistic career to take over the family business, by the 1920s he had changed this to him having to become a "selon la norme" (normal artist).
+Monet refused and so enlisted for seven years with the 1st Regiment of Chasseurs d'Afrique on 29 April 1861.
 The army records described him as being in good health, 165 cm, with brown hair and chestnut eyes.
 In June 1861, he crossed Algeria to join his regiment in Mustapha.
 Prior to this he had never been further from Normandy than Paris and had never ridden a horse.
 In the spring of 1862, he contracted typhoid fever and was allowed to return to Le Havre during the summer to recuperate with his aunt, Jeanne Lecadre in Sainte-Adresse, Normandy.
 While there he met Eugène Boudin again.
 His aunt agreed to discharge him from the army and pay the 3,025 francs.

 While painting during the summer of 1862, near Cap de la Héve he was introduced to and became friends with the Dutch painter Johan Jongkind, who together with Boudin was an important mentor to Monet.
 He received his good conduct discharge on 21 November 1862.
 Despite the experiences that Monet had in Algeria, which may have seemed unpleasant, he generally remembered it well.
 His time in Algeria had a powerful effect on Monet, who later said that the light and vivid colours of North Africa "contained the gem of my future researches".
 He also told Gustave Geffroy: "It did me the greatest good in every way and put some lead in my head.
-I thought only of painting, intoxicated as I was by this admirable country, and I now had the full approval of my family who saw me so full of ardor.”
+I thought only of painting, intoxicated as I was by this admirable country, and I now had the full approval of my family who saw me so full of ardor."